MogomotsiFM/equation_solver/Readme.md

             * Dividing both sides by the coefficient of the first-order expression.
         * This could have been better represented as a class hierarchy.
 We could then use the strategy design pattern when implementing solvers for higher-order problems.

+### Possible improvements
+* Use a tree to keep track of operands and operators instead of two queues.

 ### How to use it?
 * Checkout the code to your local machine: `git clone https://github.com/MogomotsiFM/equation_solver.git equation_solver`